ericoporto/ags-manual-wiki/EditorFont.md

 AGS supports two kinds of fonts: TrueType (TTF) and bitmap fonts, which are: SCI fonts (Sierra's font format) and WFN fonts (extended bitmap font format).

 **NOTE:** On Windows you cannot import fonts directly from the Windows Fonts folder.
-Unfortunately there is nothing that can be done about this, you must manuallt copy the font to another folder and import it from there.
+Unfortunately there is nothing that can be done about this, you must manually copy the font to another folder and import it from there.

 Fonts can have outlines.
 For LucasArts-style speech, outlines are really a necessity since they stop the text blending into the background and